-- Some cutlery, pots & pans from AliExpress
+- Some cutlery, pots and pans from AliExpress

 Solid Roof Rack

-For a rooftop tent you need some sturdy roof-rack system installed on your vehicle.
-The weight capacity is usually around 80 kilograms / 176 lbs dynamic (when driving), meaning few hundred kilos in static mode (when sleeping in the tent).
-There are several established manufacturers such as Rhino-Rack, Thule, or Yakima.
-My personal choice would be FrontRunner.
-As they are doing much more clever gear.
+To install a roof top tent you’ll need to add a sturdy roof rack system to your vehicle.
+The weight capacity of a roof rack is usually around 176lbs/80kg in dynamic mode (when driving), and a few hundred kilos in static mode (when sleeping in the tent).
+There are several established manufacturers out there, such as Rhino-Rack, Thule, or Yakima.
+My personal choice would be FrontRunner, as they produce much cleverer gear.

-To summarise, roof-top tent allows you to sleep virtually anywhere, while keeping your car or off-road vehicle still as agile on the road and offroad as before.
-Camping trip is also more comfortable up there, more than in a ground tent and it’s faster to pop-up too.
-Still not as comfortable as a camper trailer or a full size RV.
+To summarise, a roof top tent allows you to sleep virtually anywhere, while keeping your car or off-road vehicle agile on and off-road.
+A camping trip is more comfortable up there than in a ground tent, and it’s faster to pop-up, too.
+However, it’s still not as comfortable as a camping trailer or a full-size RV.

-So if you are getting into overlanding or just would like to escape to the nature from time to time, vehicle roof tents are actually the cheapest while most likely enough comfortable way how to sleep safe and easy in the forrest or on the beach.
+So if you’re getting into overlanding or you’d just like to escape to the wilderness from time to time, roof top tents are a cheap and comfortable-enough way to sleep safely and easily in the forest or on the beach.

-I’d definitely recommend you to visit some dealers in your area, so you get the impresion of the size.
-The tent is not a huge sleeping area, but is usually big enough for two adults to spend a few nights.
-If you’re a family like us, I’d recommend iKamper Skycamp for four rather than anything smaller.
-Yakima tent would be a solid option in case your budget is limited and you don’t need as much space.
-That would be a solid choice for the start, which is easy to put on the vehicle or remove when not needed.
-Without any bolts.
+I’d definitely recommend you to visit some dealers in your area, so you get a good idea of the size before purchasing.
+The tent doesn’t offer a huge sleeping area, but it’s usually big enough for two adults to spend a few nights.
+If you’re a family, like us, I’d recommend the iKamper Skycamp for four, nothing smaller.
+The Yakima tent is a solid option, in case your budget is limited and you don’t need as much space.
+That would be a solid choice for a beginner, because it is easy to mount and remove when not needed.
+It doesn’t need any bolts.

-So, some people might like the super cheap price of a ground tent, especially for one trip a year.
-But if you’re serious about exploring your area and beyond, rooftop tent adds a huge value to your travel experiences, removing the hassle of finding a hotel, campsite or at least a flat surface without rocks every night.
+So, some people might like the super cheap price of a ground tent, especially for one camping trip a year.
+But if you’re serious about exploring your area and beyond, a rooftop tent adds huge value to your travel experience, removing the hassle of finding a hotel, campsite or a flat surface without rocks every night.

-We like our tent so far, and we hope you would soon too 🙂
+We like our tent so far, and we hope you will like yours soon too 🙂